-Common Electrical Hazards
+Common Electrical Hazard

-The most effective way to avoid an electrical accident in your home is by knowing the common electrical hazards to watch out for.
+The most effective way to avoid an electrical accident in your home is by knowing the common electrical hazard to watch out for.
 Though homes rely heavily on electricity for comfort, powering electronics, and making life simpler, the high frequency currents can be harmful if not maintained properly.
 In order to keep yourself, your family and your home protected from injury and household damage, keep reading to find out what common electrical hazards to be cautious of in your home.

 Appliances Near Water Sources